gamblevore/temporal/readme.md

 ![Temporal Randomness](screenshot2.jpg)

+# Channels

+What are "channels"?
+Well, basically I want my lib to be like watching TV, so you flip between TV-channels, trying to find the best signal.

+Channel 0 is used for my chaotic-generator.
+Thye are so good they don't need much debiasing, just XOR/Neuman.

+Channel 1 upwards use non-chaotic-generators, but then hash them, otherwise the randomness isn't good enough.
+This also makes them much faster, as XOR/Neuman lose a lot of bits.

+So basically, Channel 1 is faster and more random, but might have less intention-driven results.

+Channel 0 is slower and less random (but still extremely random!), but may have stronger intention-driven results.

 # theory

 The aim is to see if we can get a computer to "Feel" things, or even just feel itself.